 The typical open house that comes to mind is a weekend event.
 But these days, other options are also available to you.
 For example, touring a home after work can be even more helpful and insightful than a weekend visit.

-If you have a family, it’s also worth planning out your tour in a way that addresses the entire family.
-Whether you plan on leaving children at home or end up bringing them to a prospective home, there are things you can do that will help them feel involved without boring them to tears.
+If you have a family, it’s also worth planning out your tour that keeps them in mind.
+Whether you plan on leaving children at home or end up bringing them, it is best to give yourself ample time.

 Find Your Next Home to Tour

 To find your next open house event, just visit HowardHanna.com and search for homes in your area.
-Check the “Only Show Open Houses” checkbox!
-Doing this will give you results for all scheduled open houses, including those set for this upcoming weekend.
-Or, make it even easier and download the Howard Hanna Open House app today to see all our open houses in your area!
+Be sure to check the “Only Show Open Houses” checkbox, so you can view results for all scheduled open houses, including those set for this upcoming weekend.